fathallah-ahmed/SmartRouting-QC/README.md

 ---

+## 💡 Conclusion

+This project serves as an educational demonstration that:

+1. **Classical algorithms remain relevant** - Don't overlook proven methods
+2. **Problem selection matters** - DQN excels in some domains, fails in others
+3. **Benchmarking is crucial** - Always compare against simple baselines
+4. **Understand your problem** - Routing = solved problem → use A*/Dijkstra

+**For production route optimization: Use A\***

+**For learning about DRL: This project shows both successes and limitations**

+---

-**Note**: First run will download Quebec City's road network from OpenStreetMap (~few minutes).
-Subsequent runs will use cached data.
+**Note**: First run will download Quebec City's road network from OpenStreetMap (~2-3 minutes).
+Subsequent runs use cached data.